aayush4vedi/CynicalReader/TICKET.md

   * [] ItemCount for a tag is proportioanl to number of sources you have.Is it fair to rate them by then?
   * [] What about scalability??? new tags(UPDATE: Fixed; read comments in `th_creator.py`), new sources, new scrapers etc???
   * What if I am scraping with my laptop & wifi goes off???????How will I know & how to fix it??
+  * How to prevent Hacking:
+    * Store timestamp in db/tables with some custom salt to avoid hacker freeloaders
+    * Hash every report with user-id
   * [] See if you can use these sites too:
     * hackernoon.com
     * npmjs.com